A Second Life For Batter : Leftovers To Gold

 Ever stared https://en.wikipedia.org/wiki/Tamil_cuisine at leftover dosa or idli batter, unsure whether to toss it or save it?
 Forget the hesitation – it’s time to transform it into crispy, golden Kuzhi Paniyaram.
 A South Indian gem that proves waste is just a missed opportunity.
 So, welcome to “A Second Life For Batter : Leftovers To Gold”.

-With minimal effort, a humble batter turns into a bite sized wonders, – soft on the inside, crisp on the outside, packed with flavors that makes you wonder “why you did not try this sooner?”.
+With minimal effort, a humble batter transforms into delightful bite-sized wonders—soft on the inside, crisp on the outside, and brimming with flavors that leave you pondering “why you haven’t experienced this sooner?”.

 To know the deets of my favorite restaurants in India & Canada, click on Savoring Delights : Exploring Top Restaurant Picks – Wander, Feast & Thrive.